Jonathan-Boxall/COMP3000/README.md

 # COMP3000

 COMP3000 Dissertation project

 This project implements facial recognition into the QTrobot with a cloud-based database.

 The following libraries have been used:

-•firebase_admin
-•face_recognition
-•datetime

-DUE TO THE CAMERA ON THE QTROBOT, YOU MUST BE FAIRLY CLOSE TO IT FOR IT TO RECOGNISE A FACE.
-AT MOST YOU CAN BE ABOUT 1M AWAY.
+    rospy

+    sensor_msgs.msg (part of ROS)

+    cv_bridge (part of ROS)

+    cv2 (OpenCV)

+    face_recognition

+    datetime

+    firebase_admin

+    std_msgs.msg (part of ROS)

+    time

+    smtplib (Python standard library for sending emails)

+    email.mime.multipart (Python standard library for creating MIME multipart messages)

+    email.mime.text (Python standard library for creating MIME text messages)

+    random

-To use this program, simply run it and allow it to take a picture of your face.
-If your face has been setup as one of the known faces, you will be given authorisation and it will be logged in the database.
+ To use this program, you must have a rosnode setup for it to run from.
+Once this is done, simply run it in the terminal where it will take a picture of your face to compare with the known faces stored in the database.

-Once your face has been recognised, an email will be sent to the registered email address held in the database.
+If your face has been setup as a known face, you will be recognised and sent a 2FA code to your registered email (also held in the database).
+Upon recognition, an access log held in the database will also be updated with your name and time of access.

+After the 2FA code is sent, the user will be prompted to enter it to gain full authentication.